 Easier said than done.
 I don’t for a minute believe the Danes are impervious to the same trials and issues we face in the U.S. However, they have come up with a superior way of managing their lives, at a societal level that we could all learn from.
 Early retirement will bias one to Hygge, foregoing excess consumption and all the bullsh*t that comes with a “normal” American life.

-Some chores are simply chores, and that’s also just a part of life.
+Some chores are simple, and that’s also just a part of life.
 I don’t mind that.
-And I think when you consider for a moment that early retirees in the U.S. are probably the most envied demographic on the planet, there’s really nothing to whine about.
+And I think when you consider for a moment that early retirees in the U.S. are probably the most envied demographic on the planet, there’s nothing to whine about.

 I fully intend to keep making money after retiring early.
 There’s a property management company idea dangling out there.
 I may get a real estate agent’s license and dabble in flipping houses.
 Regardless, I’ll be doing something of value.
 Just don’t expect me to be hanging out in any cubical, especially when the lights go out.

-We have a tendency as a species to gravitate to what’s comfortable and easy.
+We tend as a species to gravitate to what’s comfortable and easy.
 Some have observed an (unproven) phenomenon where convicts wind up back in jail because it’s a community and an existence they’ve grown accustomed to.
-I wouldn’t go so far as to compare that situation with a cubical one, but part of me wants to.
+I wouldn’t go so far as to compare that situation with a cubical one, but it paints a vivid picture…

 Stop and compare:

 - I could be taking a walk around the lake in autumn, appreciating the fall colors.
 Or, I could be sitting on a conference call in my cube.